Indulge your inner kid by splashing around in one of these top London play fountains.

 Don't worry too much about the symbolism, just be careful not to fall over: three people were hospitalised after falling over when the fountain first opened in 2004.
 It seems Londoners needed a bit of practise before properly getting into the brilliance of play fountains.
 These days, Royal Parks ask visitors to sit on the edge and refresh their feet, rather than walking on the memorial.

 Granary Square features 1,080 individually controlled and lit water jets.
 The result is a brilliant splash park for kids of all ages; the perfect way to cool off on a warm day.

-They start off quite mellow first thing in the morning (at 7.40am), then get more boisterous as the day goes on.
+They start off quite mellow first thing in the morning, then get more boisterous as the day goes on.

 After dark, their personalities change again, with the addition of colours to the seemingly random squirt patterns.

 If you need more excitement from your London play fountain, download the Granary Squirt app: from 4pm-5pm, you and up to eight of your mates can control the fountains from your phone.
 Yes, really.
 It's a bit like playing Snake, but wetter.